expergefacio/dinkycache/README.md

 Dinky(**settings).read(id)
 ```

-## Examples of use with self-defined settings
+## Examples of use with user-defined settings

 You can destruct a dict an pass it as settings each time you invoke `Dinky(**settings)`,
 or do the same, but assign the new `Dinky object` to a `variable` and reuse it that way: